U.S. adds new charges against bin Laden son-in-law

 Abu Ghaith also then spoke of planning to target American and Jewish interests "inside and abroad," and said "we shall be launching terrorist attacks on America ... at a time, place, and a method of our choosing," according to the indictment.

-Abu Ghaith's trial is scheduled for February 3, 2014, said a spokeswoman for U.S. Attorney Preet Bharara in Manhattan.
+His trial is scheduled for February 3, 2014, a spokeswoman for U.S. Attorney Preet Bharara in Manhattan said.

-Separately, federal prosecutors had on Wednesday indicted Cohen for allegedly failing to report more than $3 million of income to the Internal Revenue Service.
+Separately, federal prosecutors indicted Cohen, Abu Ghaith's lawyer, on Wednesday for allegedly failing to report more than $3 million of income to the Internal Revenue Service.
 Cohen has said he was "fully confident" that he would be vindicated.

 The case is U.S. v.
 Abu Ghayth, U.S. District Court, Southern District of New York, No. 98-cr-01023.

-(Reporting by Jonathan Stempel in New York, additional reporting by Joseph Ax and Bernard Vaughan; Editing by David Gregorio and Ken Wills)
+(Reporting by Jonathan Stempel in New York; Additional reporting by Joseph Ax and Bernard Vaughan; Editing by David Gregorio)